23 Expert Tips for Traveling to Bhutan from Nepal: Visa Application, Flight Ticket, Tour Arrangement, and More

 1. Get Nepal Visa after arriving in Kathmandu

-With a good Visa on Arrival service for the citizens of almost every country in the world, you can apply for Nepal visa online or at the Tribhuvan International Airport in Kathmandu, and process your visa in around an hour after arrival.
+With a good Visa on Arrival service for the citizens of almost every country in the world, you can apply for a Nepal visa online or at the Tribhuvan International Airport in Kathmandu, and process your visa in around an hour after arrival.
 It is really one of the advantages to enter Bhutan from Kathmandu.

 2. Apply for Bhutan Visa in advance